ryan-ju/fullstack-checklist/README.md

     * Environment
     * Dedupe ID
     * Is it test?  (without this, test and real data is mingled and it's painful to separate them later)
+* Don't serve data from DW directly.
+Instead, use a [pipeline](https://www.alooma.com/blog/what-is-a-data-pipeline) to [ETL](https://www.alooma.com/blog/what-is-etl) the data into a service, then serve it using APIs.

 # Caching